Blue-winged kookaburra: Taxonomy

 The blue-winged kookaburra was first collected by Sir Joseph Banks in 1770, but was initially overlooked and confused with the laughing kookaburra, and was finally officially described by Nicholas Aylward Vigors and Thomas Horsfield in 1826, its specific name commemorating British zoologist William Elford Leach.
 It is one of four members of the genus Dacelo which are commonly known as kookaburras.
 Alternative common names include barking or howling jackass, or Leach's kookaburra.

-The number of subspecies is unclear - with four recognised by most authorities, although others have proposed that the three Australian subspecies gradually change across Australia and should be treated as one.
+The number of subspecies is unclear - with four or five recognised by authorities currently.
+Some authorities split the population in New Guinea into two subspecies, while other merge them together.
+Previously, others have also proposed that the three Australian subspecies gradually change across Australia and should be treated as one.